 Infor BI hides the technology under the hood and provides a bunch of user-friendly applications to IT administrators for full control and customisation of data and reporting on the interface level.
 By utilising Infor BI with OLAP built-in, an IT administrator can:

 - design and organise a dimension into any hierarchy based on organisational's management structure,

 - customise data cube based on organisational's management structure,

 - and query data from data cube using Excel-like formula without any complex programming required.

-Big data and managing big data is no doubt the new future that every corporation in the hospitality industry needs to face in order to provide personalised services to customers, improve customer satisfaction, and stay competitive.
+Big data and managing big data in the hotel industry is no doubt the new future that every corporation needs to face in order to provide personalised services to customers, improve customer satisfaction, and stay competitive.

 Because of the exponential growth in volume, velocity, and variety of data in the hospitality industry, the technology behind it needs to be both fast and user-friendly.
 Multi-dimensional database, or OLAP is obviously the way to go with.Infor BI and Infor d/EPM are designed with these goals from the ground up and also offer financial controllers and CFOs powerful features to handle finance at the corporate level that will be addressed in the upcoming blog posts.